adminero-it/eoswallet/README.md

 1. run terminal
 2. clone from gitlab: git clone https://gitlab.com/emergepoland/eoswallet.git
-3. navigate to eoswallet folder: cd eoswallet-master
+3. navigate to eoswallet folder: cd eoswallet

 if you want graphical interface run
 4. ./START-PROGRAM
+5. open web browser and go to http://<your-ip-address>:8001

-or use your beautyfull terminal :)
+or better use your beautyfull terminal :)

  * type ./help for some help :)
  * use ./find-account if you want to check your record in snapshot file